opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 **Since version:** `2.0` ∙ **Type:** `duration` ∙ **Cardinality:** `Optional` ∙ **Default value:** `"PT0S"`
 **Path:** /routingDefaults

-The minimum extra time after exiting a public transport vehicle.
+The extra time after exiting a public transport vehicle.

 The slack is added to the time when going from the transit vehicle to the stop.
+This also influences the total time it takes to transfer.
+See `transferSlack` for more details about how the total transfer time is calculated.

 <h3 id="rd_boardSlack">boardSlack</h3>

 **Since version:** `2.0` ∙ **Type:** `duration` ∙ **Cardinality:** `Optional` ∙ **Default value:** `"PT0S"`
 **Path:** /routingDefaults

-The boardSlack is the minimum extra time to board a public transport vehicle.
+The extra time before boarding a public transport vehicle.

-The board time is added to the time when going from the stop (offboard) to onboard a transit vehicle.
+The slack is added to the time when going from the stop (offboard) to onboard a transit vehicle.
+It is useful for suggesting passengers arrive at the stop a little earlier than they strictly need to to allow for unexpected circumstances.

-This is the same as the `transferSlack`, except that this also applies to to the first transit leg in the trip.
+This is similar to `transferSlack`, except that this also applies to the first transit leg in the trip.

+This also influences the total time it takes to transfer.
+See `transferSlack` for more details about how the total transfer time is calculated.

 This is the default value used, if not overridden by the `boardSlackList`.

 <h3 id="rd_drivingDirection">drivingDirection</h3>